 If the cell, for example, requires many nucleotides for DNA synthesis, it has to generate a large amount of ribose-5-phosphate.
 For this, the cell can reverse the reactions described above and, using ATP, it can generate 3 molecules of ribose-5-phosphate from 2 fructose-6-phosphate molecules and 1 glyceraldehyde-3-phosphate.

 If the cell requires both, ribose-5-phosphate and NADPH, the oxidative phase of the pentose phosphate pathway is triggered, forming two molecules of NADPH and one molecule of ribose-5-phosphate from one molecule of glucose-6-phosphate.

 If the cell needs a large amount of NADPH for reductive biosynthesis, it will use the reaction products of the second phase of the pentose phosphate pathway, glyceraldehyde-3-phosphate and fructose-6-phosphate, converting them back to glucose-6-phosphate and feeding it into the pentose phosphate pathway.
 This way, 1 glucose-6-phosphate can convert 12 NADP+ to NADPH.

 If the cell needs both NADPH and ATP, products of the pentose phosphate pathway, namely fructose-6-phosphate and glyceraldehyde-3-phosphate, will enter the glycolytic pathway (rather than reverting to glucose-6-phosphate).
-Like this, 3 glucose-6-phosphate can be converted into 5 molecules pyruvate, 6 NADPH, and 8 ATP.
+Like this, 3 glucose-6-phosphates can be converted into 5 molecules pyruvate, 6 NADPH, and 8 ATP.